AditiGaure/Real-time-sign-language-Translator-A-Machine-Learning-based-approach/README.md

 🔹Disclaimer:

 This project and its source code are original work developed solely by the author.
-Any unauthorized copying, redistribution, reproduction, or use of this code or its implementation—in full or in part—is strictly prohibited without prior written permission.
+Unauthorized copying, redistribution, modification, or use of this code or its implementation—in full or in part—is strictly prohibited without explicit prior permission from the author.